COVESA/vsomeip/test/readme.txt

 nodes.

 The test setup is as followed:
-* There are five services with one method each.
+* There are six services with one method each.
-* Two of the services run on node 1.
+* Three of the services run on node 1.
 * Three of the services run on node 2.
 * Each of the services sends ten requests to the other services and waits until it received a response for every request.